handcraftedinthealps/ZendSearch/README.md

 # ZendSearch component

-This is a fork of [ZendSearch](https://github.com/zendframework/ZendSearch) without any dependencies.
+This is a fork of [ZendSearch](https://github.com/zendframework/ZendSearch) kept compatible with the latest PHP versions.

 You can install using: